gbmhunter/blog/content/electronics/components/resistors/_index.md

 Resistors are used for a huge number of purposes, including:

-* **Potential dividers**: To produce an output voltage that is a fixed percentage of the input voltage.
+* **Resistor dividers**: To produce an output voltage that is a fixed percentage of the input voltage.
 * **Voltage/current biasing**: e.g. transistor amplifiers
 * **Current limiting**: Power an LED from a fixed voltage rail.
 * **Op-amp gain/feedback configuration**: Resistors (along with the occasional capacitor) are used to set the gain/feedback of op-amps.